Endikk/cLeclerc/README.md

 4. Click "Load unpacked" and select the directory containing the extension files
 5. The extension should now be installed and active

+## Image Setup

+1. Create a folder structure `images/all` in the extension directory
+2. Place your Charles Leclerc images in the `images/all` folder
+3. Create icon images for the extension and place them in the `images` folder:
+   - icon16.png (16x16 pixels)
+   - icon48.png (48x48 pixels)
+   - icon128.png (128x128 pixels)

 ## Usage

 - After installation, the extension will automatically replace images as you browse